Drive512/Drive512/README.md

 - 👋 Hi, I’m @Drive512
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Software Engineering @ ALX
-- 💞️ I’m looking to collaborate on start ups after completing my programming courses
+- 💞️ I’m looking to collaborate with startups after completing my programme with ALX
-- 📫 How to reach me on WhatsApp @ +2347038620420 or my Twitter handle  @OgaleDaniel
+- 📫 How to reach me on WhatsApp @ +2347038620420 or my Twitter handle  @OgaleOwi

 <!---
 Drive512/Drive512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.